Motherhood is universal.

 Francis Bengali, SACHO For the past 10 years, RHCI has partnered with Francis Bangali, SACHO (Surgical Assistant Community Health Officer), in the care of children with complex medical needs.
 RHCI…

 In 2000, Sierra Leone had the highest rate of maternal mortality in the world (alongside South Sudan).
-Around 1,800 pregnant women died for every 100,000 live births.
-Since then, risks…
+Nearly 1,700 women died for every 100,000 live births, making pregnancy and childbirth…

 Christopher Foday Samking Christopher Foday Samking, age 36, tragically passed away on April 12, 2026, following an accident while working on an electrical pole in a village near Tikonko.
 At…